petrspelos/Justine/README.md

 **Setting up the development environment**

-* The solution file can be found at `src/Justine.sln`, it links to the two `.csproj` files: `Justine.csproj` and `Justine.xUnit.Tests.csproj` for unit tests.
+* The solution file can be found at `src/Justine.sln`, it links to the two `.csproj` files: `Justine.csproj` and `Justine.NUnit.Tests.csproj` for unit tests.

 * It is recommended to open the root directory in your IDE.